 Owing to the finite width of $\Gamma_{\alpha\alpha_0}(f)$, the response to a point source is not only localized to pixel $\alpha_0$.

-Next, when there is no GW signal in data then mean of SNR is zero (in presence of uncorrelated Gaussian noise).
-However, the pixel-to-pixel covariance of SNR (in weak signal and large chunk limit) is given by~\cite{Radiometer_Mitra_2008}
+Next, when there is no GW signal in the data then the mean of SNR is zero (in the presence of uncorrelated Gaussian noise).
+However, the pixel-to-pixel covariance of SNR (in a weak signal and large chunk limit) is given by~\cite{Radiometer_Mitra_2008}

-We note that purely due to the map-making method (and finite width of detector beam response), the SNR estimators could have pixel-to-pixel correlation in the presence on only detector noise.
+We note that purely due to the map-making method (and finite width of detector beam response), the SNR estimators could have pixel-to-pixel correlation in the presence of only detector noise.